mmattei45/mmattei45/README.md

   <p>
   My name is Mateus, i'm from Brazil.
 I've been working with software development for about 4 years by now. </br>
   I'm mainly a Java back-end developer.
 And i really enjoy subjects as clean architecture, design patterns and micro-services. </br>
-  I also have some experience as a front-end developer, working with the React framework. </br>
+  I also have experience as a front-end developer, working with the React framework. </br>
 </p>

 *I'm willing to colaborate on intersting open source projects.*